kushv818/embedded-onboarding/README.md

 If you're using Windows, you'll need a compatible environment to follow along effectively.
 I recommend one of the following:

+1. Using MSYS2's MINGW64 environment: This provides a Unix-like shell for Windows.

-1. Windows Subsystem for Linux (WSL) – Provides a native Linux environment on Windows.
+2. Windows Subsystem for Linux (WSL): Provides a native Linux environment on Windows.
 Suitable for most development workflows.

-2. Virtual Machine (VM) – Run a Linux distribution using software such as VirtualBox or VMware.

-3. Dual Boot Setup – Install Linux alongside Windows and choose your operating system at startup.
+3. Dual Boot Setup: Install Linux alongside Windows and choose your operating system at startup.

 You can read more [here](https://github.com/DallasFormulaRacing/embedded-onboarding/wiki/DEnvironment).